People all over the world are using photos, videos, voice recordings and written stories to share about TB as part of their lives.

 Artwork by Ruth Cuthand (Tuberculosis, 2011)

+TB Talks is an National Collaborating Centre for Infectious Diseases podcast that shares knowledge to support TB elimination in Canada.
 This 4-episode docuseries follows the course of a 2019 TB outbreak in a small, northern First Nations community.
-This podcast was developed in partnership with the Northern Inter-Tribal Health Authority (NITHA) and the National Collaborating Centre for Indigenous Health (NCCIH).
+This podcast was developed with the Northern Inter-Tribal Health Authority (NITHA) and the National Collaborating Centre for Indigenous Health (NCCIH).